Naweeda/Web-Application-Project/README.md

 # Technologies Used
 - Websockets and Redis for messaging
-- MongoDB/Robo3T for keeping data of user and listing info
+- MongoDB/Robo3T for keeping data of user, listing info, and messages
 - Microservices concept
 - React Redux for storing state of login, registration, and listing info
 - Bootstrap/React Bootstrap for some styling